LTUC/asac-advanced-python-c1/README.md

 Your instructional team is:
 - Yahia Albachar (Course Lead instructor): y.albachar@ltuc.com
+- Saja Ismail
-- TBD
+- Ashjan Albarqi
-- TBD
+- Tahani Mohammad Ali
-- TBD
+- Ashraf Obiedat
-- TBD
+- Mohammad Al-Hanbali

 ## Course logistics

 - 20 Feb 2022 - 7 July 2022
 - Course Zoom [link](https://LTUC.zoom.us/j/2730927465?pwd=L2JqSW5Wa0NTMEUvSjEyY0R3TWtTQT09)
 - Lecture days and time: Sunday, Tuesday and Thursday from 9:30AM to 1:00PM
 - Lab days and time: Monday and Wednsday from 10:00AM to 2:00PM
-- Discord channel (TBA)
+- Discord channel: asac-advanced-python-c01
-- Slack channel (TBA)
+- Slack channel: #asac-advanced-python-c01
 - Github course [repo](https://github.com/LTUC/asac-advanced-python-c1)
 - Attendance : You are required to attend 90% minimum in order to continue on this course, if you are unable to reach 90% you will be disqualified from the course and unfortunately you will be removed from the programme.